AbhayKumar05/MOMAcafe/README.md

 # High-Level Overview

-Welcome to the sophisticated Cafe Web App project!
+This is my first attempt to create a Cafe Web App project!
 The development is powered by the trio of HTML, CSS, and JavaScript.
 The focal points of this project include a captivating home page, a detailed menu page, Elevating the aesthetic appeal, the user interface boasts ingenious CSS animations for an immersive visual experience.

 ## Project Architecture